djcutch/OPNsense-Dashboard/configure.md

 Once you have your docker containers running, follow the steps below.

 ## Configuring InfluxDB
-After InfluxDB is started, go to http://(ip of docker server):8086, you will need to setup your username, password, bucket and organization here.
-Once that is done navigate to the Data tab, click on Telegraf, and create a configuration for a system.
+After InfluxDB is started, go to http://(ip of docker server):8086, you will need to setup your username, password, bucket (opnsense) and organization (opnsense) here.
+Navigate to the 'Load Data' tab, click on 'Telegraf', and create a configuration for a 'System'.
 Name it, and copy your API token, you will need this for your Telegraf configuration.
 You will also need to generate another API token for Grafana.
 Click on API tokens -> Generate API Token -> Custom API Token -> Click on your bucket check the box for 'Read'access -> and Save.
 Copy this somewhere as well, you'll need it for Grafana.

 ## Configuring Telegraf